Categories with Families: Unityped, Simply Typed, and Dependently Typed: Dependently typed categories with families

 We emphasize that the function that maps $\Gamma$ and $A$ to the triple $\Gamma \cext A, \p_{\Gamma,A}, \q_{\Gamma,A}$ is part of the structure -- the natural transformation $\mathsf{typeof} : \Tm \natto \Ty$ is \emph{represented}.

-Awodey \cite{Awodey18} has studied this notion under the name \emph{natural models}.
-We refer to his paper for further development of the theory.
+Awodey \cite{Awodey18} and Newstead \cite{Newstead:phd} study this notion under the name \emph{natural models}.
+We refer to their papers for further development of the theory.
 Note that this approach suggests an essentially algebraic view of cwfs rather than a generalized algebraic one.
 Here we have only one sort $\Tm(\Gamma)$ containing \emph{all} terms $a$ of some type $A = \mathsf{typeof}(a) \in \Ty(\Gamma)$.
 In other words terms are ``fibred'' over types.

+\begin{remark} Alternatively, we get a notion of natural model with context comprehension as property if we only require the mere representability of the natural transformation $\mathsf{typeof}$.
+This notion is considered by Ahrens, Lumsdaine, and Voevodsky \cite{AhrensLV18}. \end{remark}

 \textbf{Categories with attributes.} There is a certain redundancy in the definition of categories with families, since we can show (using context comprehension) that \emph{terms} are in one-to-one correspondence with certain morphisms of the base category: